Unveiling the coupling of single metallic nanoparticles to whispering-gallery microcavities: Notes

 In the analytic model, the nanocube is described through as a dipolar point scatterer of isotropic polarizability $\alpha(\omega)$ placed at the particle center.
 In order to estimate $\alpha(\omega)$, we adopt the model of Fuchs and Sihvola \cite{Fuchs1975, Sihvola2004} for the quasistatic polarizability of the cube,

-where $V$ is the cube volume, $\epsilon$ is its dielectric function (taken from tabulated data \cite{JC1972} for silver), $\epsilon_h$ is the host permittivity (1 for vacuum in the present case), $m$ is a mode index, and $C_m$ and $n_m$ are tabulated in \cite{Fuchs1975}.
+where $V$ is the cube volume, $\epsilon$ is its dielectric function (taken from tabulated data \cite{JC1972} for silver), $\epsilon_h$ is the host permittivity (1 for vacuum in the present case), $m$ is a mode index, and $C_m$ and $n_m$ are tabulated in Ref. \citenum{Fuchs1975}.
 We have further obtained the cube polarizabitily using a finite-difference numerical method (COMSOL).
 Comparison of the quasistatic polarizability and the numerical simulation reveals large discrepencies, which can be attributed to retardation effects.
 The latter can be incorporated in the analytical model through the precription \cite{Yurkin2007}

 where $M=(\frac{4 \pi}{3})^{1/3}(kd)^2+i\frac{2}{3}(kd)^3$, $k=\omega/c$, and $d$ is the cube edge length.
 This prescription brings the model polarizability in close agreement with the numerical simulation, as shown in Figure \ref{fig:SUP_E_POL}.
-This analysis confirms the robustness of the polarizability here used for the analytical model of the MNP-sphere system.
+This analysis confirms the robustness of the polarizability here used for the analytical model of the MNP-sphere system, although of course it does not account for higher-order particle plasmons.